-Covered California has worked closely with researchers at the University of California over the last year to understand the demographics of Californians who are eligible for and likely to purchase coverage through Covered California.
-The University's California Simulation of

-Insurance Markets (CalSIM), a California-centric, micro-simulation model that estimates the effects of the Affordable Care Act on the enrollment of individuals in insurance coverage, has provided Covered California with eligibility and enrollment estimates by race and ethnicity, income, age, gender, region, English proficiency and current insurance status.
+Covered California has worked closely with researchers at the University of California, Berkeley and Los Angeles, over the last year to understand the demographics of Californians who are eligible for and likely to purchase coverage through Covered California.
+The University's California Simulation of Insurance Markets (CalSIM), a California-centric, micro-simulation model that estimates the effects of the Affordable Care Act on the enrollment of individuals in insurance coverage, has provided Covered California with eligibility and enrollment estimates by race and ethnicity, income, age, gender, region, English proficiency and current insurance status.
 These data are used throughout the organization to inform marketing, outreach and plan contracting strategies to ensure that resources are targeted to the areas of highest need.

 In order to guide the development of Covered California's statewide marketing and outreach campaign, a total of 420 one-on-one, in-depth, qualitative interviews were conducted in October and November 2012.
 Interviews were held around the state in Los Angeles, Costa Mesa, San Francisco, Long Beach, and Fresno and they were conducted in 11 languages in addition to English.
 English language participants were divided into a general market segment and an African American segment.
 Language segments were selected to cover the general population, the African American and Spanish speaking population and each of the additional 11 threshold languages of California's Medi-Cal program.
+Covered California is building on this research with a qualitative survey of 3,000 Californians with a research design based on informing our understanding of different demographic groups.